yashkumar0042/python/git/day2.md

 - `pre-commit`: Run before each commit.
 - `post-commit`: Run after a commit is made.

-# 4. An Example Git-Enforced Policy
+# IV.
+An Example Git-Enforced Policy

 ## Commit Message Policy
 - Enforce a commit message format.